-12. No. of Trees Harvested Total number of citrus trees harvested at the time of this inspection of the unit.
-This number may change during subsequent inspections as additional areas of a grove or sub-grove are harvested during the crop year.
-If no trees are harvested at the time of this inspection, enter "NONE."
-The final inspection must indicate the number of trees harvested (also refer to item 13 below).
-13. Inspection Type Indicate the type of inspection conducted by entering "Preliminary" for a preliminary inspection or "Final" for a final inspection.
-For subsequent inspection(s), line through the previous entry as appropriate or use a new worksheet and attach the "preliminary" worksheet to the "final" inspection worksheet.
-14. Inspection Date Enter the date of each inspection.
-Example: MM/DD/YYYY.
-Section I: Fruit Lost on Ground Complete the following entries for mature citrus fruit on the ground that will not be harvested and that are lost due to insurable and uninsurable causes.
+Complete the following entries for mature citrus fruit on the ground that that are lost due to insurable causes, uninsurable causes, and that are undamaged.
 All appraisals for damage due to uninsured causes must be entered in Sections I and/or II.
 Enter appraisals for fruit damaged by uninsured causes on a separate line or on a separate Adjuster's Citrus Worksheet.
 If a separate worksheet is used to record uninsured damage, total all worksheet entries on one worksheet.
-If uninsured causes of loss are documented on the same worksheet with insurable damage, encircle the entries used to document uninsured causes of loss.
-Entries for uninsured causes must also be totaled separately and entered in item 62.
+Circle entries for uninsured causes of loss and for fruit that are undamaged.
+Entries for uninsured causes and for fruit that are undamaged must also be totaled separately and entered in item 62.
+Do not record entries for partially damaged fruit in this section.
 When hail and fire exclusion is in effect and damage is due to hail or fire, determine the amount of potential production lost due to hail or fire on a separate worksheet.

 15. Grove ID Grove or sub-grove identification symbol (or applicable CLU identifier) for the area being appraised.
 Prepare a sketch map on a Special Report, or mark on an aerial photo, the areas appraised and attach the report to the Adjuster's Citrus Worksheet.
 Document for each appraisal any pertinent information applicable to the grove/sub-grove such as harvested prior to inspection, and so forth.
 Use separate identification symbols to identify areas within the grove or sub-grove damaged by uninsured causes.
 16. No. of Trees Number of insured citrus trees located in the grove/sub-grove.
 Use actual tree counts.
 If actual tree counts are not possible use exhibit 9 to estimate tree numbers by tree spacing.
 Refer to item 11 instructions for required documentation when tree estimates are used.
 For uninsured causes of loss, enter the number of trees affected, circle the entry and do NOT add the entry to the column 23 "Total."
-Document on the Special Report (attach the report to the Adjuster's Citrus Worksheet) any: (a) discrepancies regarding the reported number of insured citrus trees on the most recent PAW; and (b) adjustments made to the number of insured citrus trees to account for missing, dead, nonproducing and uninsurable trees (also refer to Par 11 A (8) above).
+Document on the Special Report (attach the report to the Adjuster's Citrus Worksheet) any: (a) discrepancies regarding the reported number of insured citrus trees on the most recent PAW; and (b) adjustments made to the number of insured citrus trees to account for missing, dead, nonproducing and uninsurable trees (also refer to paragraph 11A(8)).

-17. Fruit Size Per Box

-Average mature fruit size is determined by actual measurement (or use sizing caliper) of sample fruit.
+17. Fruit Size Per Box | Average mature fruit size is determined by actual measurement (or use sizing caliper) of sample fruit.
 Document on a Special Report how the average mature fruit size was determined and the calculations used.
 Attach the Special Report to the Adjuster's Citrus Worksheet.
 If representative sample fruit are not available and packer/processor records do not indicate average fruit size, or for early season damage to immature fruit, use the chart below:

+,

-Group/Type Average Number of Mature Fruit
+Citrus Group/Type Average Number of Mature Fruit per Box

-per Box

-Season Oranges 247
+Early/Mid-Season Oranges 247

-ia Oranges 202
+Valencia Oranges 202

-Grapefruit 90
+White Grapefruit 90

-Grapefruit 98
+Colored Grapefruit 98

-s Oranges 133
+Navels Oranges 133

-Temples 211
+Tomoons Temples 211

-Murcotts 252
+Tangors Murcotts 252

-ngelos 220
+Tangelos 220

-Fallglo 236
+Tangerines Fallglo 236

 Sunburst 297

-ndarins 250
+Mandarins 250

-imes 420
+Limes 420

-emon 280
+Lemon 280

-Grapefruit

 When a grove/sub-grove is harvested prior to a ground-count inspection, indicate the production was "harvested prior to a ground count inspection" by entering the explanation in items 17 through 19.
-Enter the results of a post-harvest ground count on a subsequent line.
+Enter the results of a postharvest ground count on a subsequent line.